elliswmartin/autocrop/README.md

 The negatives vary in format from 35mm to 4x5in, and even within each format there are minor size variations.
 The negatives were not separated by film format or size.
 I needed a script that could edit based on something other than size (which could be done in Camera Raw, Photoshop, etc).

+### Image Properties
-TIFF files processed by the script are in the following state prior to processing: inverted to positive, converted to black & white, flipped on the vertical edge, and have OMCA metadata appended to them in a custom Photoshop Action.
+The TIFF files processed by this script are in the following state prior to processing: inverted to positive, converted to black & white, flipped on the vertical edge, and have OMCA metadata appended to them in a custom Photoshop Action.
 Photoshop saves them to a subfolder within Crop called TIFF.